Our methodology.

 Price-to-Value

-Not "is it cheap" but "is what you get worth what you pay."
-Scored relative to the category average.
-A $200/month tool can score higher than a $20/month tool if it delivers proportionate value.
+12%Not "is it cheap" but "is what you get worth what you pay" - scored against the category average.
+A $200/mo tool can beat a $20/mo one if value scales with it.

 - Features per dollar vs. category median